mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Aura Perception
-All living organic creatures create an aura; a personal signature that is as unique as DNA and which can be perceived and read by aura- sensitive psions.
+All living organic creatures create an aura; a personal signature that is as unique as DNA and which can be perceived and read by aura-sensitive psions.
 To a trained psion, an aura indicates the following:

 - State of physical health
 - State of mental health